akiarie/blog/_posts/2020-08-25-assurance-propositions.md

 14. Assurance, like every part of the Gospel, is a heavenly mystery, beyond the reach of the natural man.
 It is Spiritually discerned, and folly to those who are perishing.
 Moreover, _abusus non tollit usum_ (abuse does not destroy proper use): we cannot argue from the shipwrecks of faith which those who misunderstand this doctrine have made to its invalidity.
-Let us therefore, without wavering or fearing, lift up our drooping hands and strengthen our weak knees, so that what is lamed may not be put out of joint but rather healed, in order to strive for peace and the holiness without which no one will see the Lord.
+Let us instead, without wavering or fearing, lift up our drooping hands and strengthen our weak knees, so that what is lamed may not be put out of joint but rather healed, in order to strive for peace and the holiness without which no one will see the Lord.
 Let us be grateful for receiving a kingdom that cannot be shaken, and thus let us offer to God acceptable worship, with reverence and awe, for our God is a consuming fire (Heb.
 12:12ff.)